tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/产品动态_intl_en.md

 <tbody>
 <tr>
 <td>Security enhancement</td>
-<td><li>You can now use security groups to control instance access.<li>Security groups control both public and private network access of instances in Beijing, Guangzhou, Shanghai, and Chengdu, but only the private network access of instances in other regions.<li>The security group of an RO group can be different from those of the read-only instances in the RO group.</td>
+<td><li>You can now use security groups to set instance access policy.<li>Security groups support both public and private network access of instances in Beijing, Guangzhou, Shanghai, and Chengdu, but only the private network access of instances in other regions.<li>The security group of an RO group can be different from those of the read-only instances in the RO group.</td>
 <td>2021-04</td><td><a href="https://intl.cloud.tencent.com/document/product/409/40112" target="_blank">Managing Security Groups</a></td></tr>
 <tr>
 <td>Instance recycle bin</td>